 You have control

 With a private well, you can control what your water tastes like and what it contains.
-You can use your own filtration systems to filter your water, and you can be certain of exactly where your water is coming from.
+You can invest in your own filtration equipment to filter your water, and you can be certain of exactly where your water is coming from.
 You’ll also know for sure what your water travels through – for example, if you hate the idea of drinking lead in your water, you can simply make sure you don’t have lead pipes connecting your well to your home.

 Disadvantages of Well Water